crosswalk-project/crosswalk-website/documentation/Manifest/00-Using_the_manifest.md

 For example, if you decide to change the entry point for your application (e.g. rename `index.html` to `home.html`), you can do this in the manifest without having to change any Java application code.
 Similarly, if new fields become available for Crosswalk manifests, you can take advantage of those fields in your own manifest without changing any Java code.

-To give an idea of how this would work, the [application developed for the embedded API tutorial](#documentation/embedding_crosswalk) can easily be adapted to use a manifest.
+To give an idea of how this works, the [application developed for the embedded API tutorial](#documentation/embedding_crosswalk) can easily be adapted to use a manifest.
 Follow the tutorial to the end then modify the project as follows:

 1. Add a `manifest.json` file to the web root of the application (in the case of the embedding API app in the tutorial, this is the `assets/` directory):